Harsh-kumar04/Harsh-kumar04/README.md

     <h3> 👨🏻‍💻 About Me </h3>
     <ul>
       <li>🤔 Exploring new technologies and building software solutions with quick hacks.</li>
-      <li>🎓 Pursuing a Master of Computer Applications at LNCT, Bhopal.</li>
+      <li>🎓 Pursuing a Master of Computer Applications at LNCT, Bhopal (7.45 CGPA).</li>
-      <li>💼 Currently working on Full Stack Development projects.</li>
+      <li>💼 Currently working on Full Stack Development projects and volunteering with Noble Citizen Foundation.</li>
-      <li>🌱 Learning and improving skills in both Frontend and Backend development.</li>
+      <li>🌱 Learning and improving skills in both frontend and backend development.</li>
     </ul>
   </div>
 </div>